Me watching an interesting conversation between Francois Mitjavile (Tertre Roteboeuf) and Anne Bjurner

 Tasting 2013s here was quite satisfying as you could taste that they were thoughtfully made and adjusted to the character of the vintage.
-Carruaders de Lafite was sappy with sweet fruit and silky tannin, had fine structure, depth and length.
+Carruaders de Lafite was sappy with sweet fruit and silky tannin and had fine structure, depth and length.
 Not overdone and fine result of gentle winemaking.
 88p.
-Duhart Milon was similar to CdL with slightly more apparent oaky character.
+Duhart Milon was similar to CdL with a slightly more apparent oaky character.
 88p.
 Lafite had more of everything than Carruaders - granite (minerality), fine acidity, splendid structure and complexity, richness and great harmony between fruit and tannin.
-Gentle dose of new oak this time!
+A gentle dose of new oak this time!
 94p.

-As other top properties in Saint-Estephe, Calon Segur did make really good wine in 2013.
-Weather condition didn't allow to aim higher and do something better.
-2013 Capbern Gasqueton was soft, smooth, with a light texture, easygoing fruit, silky tannin and short fruity finish.
+Like other top properties in Saint-Estephe, Calon Segur made good wine in 2013.
+Weather conditions didn't allow the winemakers to aim higher and do something better.
+2013 Capbern Gasqueton was soft and smooth, with a light texture, easygoing fruit, silky tannin and short fruity finish.
 86p.
-2013 Marquis de Calon had very good minerality and acidity, very good structure as well, however, it was light, uncomplicated and with a rather short finish.
+2013 Marquis de Calon had very good minerality and acidity and very good structure as well, however, it was light, uncomplicated and with a rather short finish.
 Really nice wine for early consumption.
 87p.
 2013 Calon Segur was aromatic, sappy, possessed splendid structure and fine complexity, and long aftertaste.
 92p.

-My Danish friends, Anne and Ivar Bjurner, listening to Paul Pontalier explanation concerning 2013 vintage - March 2014
+My Danish friends, Anne and Ivar Bjurner, listening to Paul Pontalier's explanation concerning 2013 vintage - March 2014

-Visited twice, first on the 3rd April and then on the 9th April.
-On both occasions, 2013 Chateau Margaux, Pavillon Rouge and Pavillon Blanc were tasted.
+Visited twice, first on the 3rd of April and then on the 9th of April.
+2013 Chateau Margaux, Pavillon Rouge and Pavillon Blanc were tasted on both occasions.

-Btw, Thomas Do Chi Nam, who started as technical director at Margaux on the 1 September 2011, left Margaux in the end of 2013 after mutual agreement.
+Btw, Thomas Do Chi Nam, who started as technical director at Margaux on 1st September 2011, left Margaux at the end of 2013 after a mutual agreement.

-Melanie Tesseron, niece of Alfred Tesseron, explained, that despite the difficulties they experienced, 2013 is satisfying.
-They finished the harvest of Cabernet Sauvignon on the 10th October, after the big rain on the 4th October.
-2013 here was aromatic with splendidly ripe fruit on the nose and palate, silky texture, freshness, great balance and elegance.
+Melanie Tesseron, the niece of Alfred Tesseron, explained that despite the difficulties they experienced, 2013 was satisfying.
+They finished the harvest of Cabernet Sauvignon on the 10th of October, after the big rain on the 4th of October.
+2013 here was aromatic, with splendidly ripe fruit on the nose and palate, silky texture, freshness, great balance and elegance.
 Finesse rather than power and muscles.
 92-93p.

 UGCB tasting of Haut Medoc, St. Julien, Pauillac/Saint-Estephe at Clerc Milon (blind)